 - Brightness (nits): 350TYP

-The touch screen has a part number of E517389 which we could not find on google but it does have the pinout printed on the cable.
-It appears to be an I2C based device with the touch controller built into the flat flex cable.
+The touch screen has a part number of E517389, which we could not find on google, but it does have the pinout printed on the cable.
+It appears to be an I2C-based device with a touch controller built into the flat flex cable.
 The pinout is as follows.